blender/blender/doc/python_api/rst/info_gotcha.rst

 N-Gons and Tessellation
 =======================

-Since 2.63 NGons are supported, this adds some complexity since in some cases you need to access triangles still (some exporters for example).
+Since 2.63 n-gons are supported, this adds some complexity since in some cases you need to access triangles still (some exporters for example).

-There are now 3 ways to access faces:
+There are now three ways to access faces:

-- :class:`bpy.types.MeshPolygon` -
+- :class:`bpy.types.MeshPolygon` --
-  this is the data structure which now stores faces in object mode (access as ``mesh.polygons`` rather than ``mesh.faces``).
+  this is the data structure which now stores faces in Object-Mode (access as ``mesh.polygons`` rather than ``mesh.faces``).
-- :class:`bpy.types.MeshLoopTriangle` -
+- :class:`bpy.types.MeshLoopTriangle` --
   the result of tessellating polygons into triangles (access as ``mesh.loop_triangles``).
-- :class:`bmesh.types.BMFace` -
+- :class:`bmesh.types.BMFace` --
-  the polygons as used in editmode.
+  the polygons as used in Edit-Mode.

-For the purpose of the following documentation, these will be referred to as polygons, loop triangles and bmesh-faces respectively.
+For the purpose of the following documentation, these will be referred to as polygons, loop triangles and BMesh-faces respectively.

-5+ sided faces will be referred to as ``ngons``.
+Faces with five or more sides will be referred to as ``ngons``.

 Support Overview